 Sheila:

 Welcome to The Deep Dive.
-Today, we're getting into the weeds of modern dating.
+Today, we're getting into the weeds of modern

 Victor: